falkecarlsen/poly-battery-status-py/README.md

 # poly-battery-status-py
 Generates a pretty status-bar string for multi-battery systems on Linux.
 A port of [cogitantium/poly-battery-status](https://github.com/cogitantium/poly-battery-status).

-To be upstreamed through AUR on [i3blocks-contrib](https://github.com/vivien/i3blocks-contrib).
+Upstreamed through AUR on [i3blocks-contrib](https://github.com/vivien/i3blocks-contrib).

 ## Features
 - Uses sysfs for gathering batteries and values on these